blackducksoftware/detect_advisor/README.md

 It will produce a set of categorized recommendations and Detect command line options to support different types of scans and other operations.

-It can optionally write a report file including the console output and other information, and also create a .bdignore and .yml project config file with appropariate options.
+It can optionally write a report file including the console output and other information, and also create a .bdignore file (to ignore duplicate folders) and .yml project config file containing example detect options within comments for selection.

 # PREREQUISITES